AyaanKhan-dev/Weather-App/README.md

 Temperature Display, and
 Humidity, Air Pressure, Feels Like Temperature, Wind Direction, etc

-In the project, you have to enter the name of any city and all details will be displayed.
+In the project, you have to enter the name of any city, and all details will be displayed.

-Many more features were added to this project like *Keyboard Typing Sound Effect* and *Animation EFfects*
+Many more features were added to this project, like *Keyboard Typing Sound Effect* and *Animation Effects*

-This project is originally created by *Ayaan Khan*
+This project was originally created by *Ayaan Khan*